-In the event of a dispute, you can obtain (exploratory) information from a specialised lawyer.
+In the event of a dispute, you can obtain information from a specialised lawyer.
 He or she can give you an insight into your legal position.
-During this exploratory meeting, a lawyer can often outline how the case is going to progress.
-The expected costs of legal proceedings can also be discussed.
+So during this exploratory meeting, a lawyer can often outline how the case is going to progress.
+Also the lawyer wil explain the expected costs of legal proceedings.

 Amstel Advocaten offers such an exploratory meeting free of charge.

-Step 2: Check whether you are eligible for legal aid and/or whether you have legal expenses insurance
+Step 2: Check whether you have a legal expenses insurance / rechtsbijstand verzekering

 If you have legal expenses insurance, you will either have basic cover or comprehensive cover.
 The basic cover offers assistance in the case of, for example, criminal law cases.
-A comprehensive policy can provide cover in specific instances, for example in relation to consumer and residential issues.
-In that case, you are often automatically insured for:
+A comprehensive policy can provide cover in specific instances.
+So for example in relation to consumer and residential issues than you are often automatically insured for:

-- legal aid in the event of an (imminent) legal dispute;
+- legal aid in the event of an (imminent) legal dispute and;

-- costs for a lawyer or another legal expert;
+- costs for a lawyer or another legal expert and;

-- court fees (such as the costs of interim injunction proceedings, arbitration or a binding opinion);
+- court fees (such as the costs of interim injunction proceedings, arbitration or a binding opinion) and;

 - costs of mediation.

-In the case of legal expenses insurance, rules also apply to the outsourcing of a case to your own lawyer.
-For example, the policy may stipulate whether a personal contribution has to be paid and how much it will be.
+Rules apply to the outsourcing of a case to your own lawyer.
+So for example, the policy may stipulate whether a personal contribution has to be paid.
 Usually, the policy will state the maximum amount of legal fees to be reimbursed.
-Incidentally, an insurance policy does not offer (full) cover, for example if:
+But incidentally, an insurance policy does not offer (full) cover, for example if:

-- the dispute arose before the insurance was taken out;
+- the dispute arose before the insurance was taken out and;

-- the dispute arose during the first 3 months after the insurance was taken out;
+- the dispute arose during the first 3 months after the insurance was taken out and;

 - a policyholder deliberately acted in an injurious way.

 An insurance policy is subject to the obligation that the policyholder registers a case as quickly as possible.
 It is a strict condition for cover because the insurer first wants to assess the contents of the case.
-Do not, therefore, rush to commission a lawyer during the orientation phase because this may have a detrimental effect on your cover.
+Do not, therefore, rush to commission a lawyer during the orientation phase with your insurance because this may have a detrimental effect on your cover!